Spiced Rhubarb Cake

 ½ cup almond meal (you can sub this for plain flour if you prefer)

-This upside-down spiced rhubarb cake looks super impressive but is very easy to make – no fussing with frosting!
-The warming spices combined with the jammy, tart rhubarb make it the perfect winter tea cake.
-If you don’t have an ovenproof frypan you can bake this cake in a 25cm cake tin – just make the topping first and transfer it carefully to the bottom of the lined tin.
+This upside-down spiced rhubarb cake looks super impressive but is easy to make – no fussing with frosting!
+The warming spices combined with the jammy, tart rhubarb make it the perfect autumn/winter tea cake.
+It’s best served on the day it’s baked but will keep for three days (it just won’t look so show-stoppingly pretty).

-For the topping: In a 25cm ovenproof frypan, trim your rhubarb to lengths that will fit across the bottom in one direction, i.e. some short and some taller (you may find you have enough for a double layer).
-Remove rhubarb and cut each stalk lengthwise into thin (about 1/2 cm thick) ribbons.
-If your rhubarb is already quite thin, you might just want to halve each piece lengthwise.
+For the topping: Trim your rhubarb to lengths that will fit across the bottom of a 25cm springform cake tin; you should have enough for a double layer.
+Cut each stalk lengthwise into thin (about 1 cm thick) ribbons.

-Sprinkle sugar into the frypan and add lemon zest; use your fingers to mix the zest into the sugar; the grit of the sugar will help release the most flavour from it.
-Add butter and salt and heat frypan over medium until the butter has melted, stirring frequently.
+Sprinkle sugar into a frypan and add lemon zest; use your fingers to mix the zest into the sugar (the grit of the sugar will help release the most flavour from it).
+Add butter and salt and cook over medium heat until the butter has melted, stirring frequently.
 Add rhubarb and cook, turning gently to keep the lengths intact, for 3 to 4 minutes, until it has softened slightly and released some of its liquid.
-Remove from heat and set the frypan aside.
+Carefully layer the tender stalks into the lined cake tin followed by the buttery, lemony sauce.
+Set aside.

-For the cake: In a large bowl, beat butter and sugars until light and fluffy.
-Add eggs, one at a time, beating until combined, then vanilla.
-Sprinkle mixture with baking powder, salt, and all the spices and beat well to thoroughly mix them in.
-Add oat milk and lemon mixture, beat to combine; the mixture will have a curdled texture but don’t worry, it’s all going to even out.
-Scrape down the bowl and add flour and almond meal; beat only until it disappears.
+For the cake: In a large bowl, beat butter and sugar until light and fluffy.
+Add eggs, one at a time, then vanilla, beating until combined.
+Sprinkle mixture with baking powder, salt, and all the spices and fold to combine.
+Then add buttermilk, and fold again – the mixture will have a curdled texture but don’t worry, it’ll even out in the baking.
+Scrape down the bowl and add flour and almond meal; fold until just combined.

-Check your rhubarb base to make sure all the pieces are in the order you’d like them to be; nudge around any that are not, then dollop cake batter over rhubarb mixture in spoonfuls and smooth top as best as you can – don’t fuss with it too much as it will even out by itself in the oven.
+Check your rhubarb base to make sure all the pieces are in the order you’d like them to be, then dollop cake batter over rhubarb mixture in spoonfuls and smooth top as best as you can – don’t fuss with it too much as it will even out by itself in the oven.

-Bake cake for about 35 minutes, until a toothpick inserted deep into the cake (but not the topping underneath) comes out batter-free.
-Transfer cake (still in the frypan or cake tin) to a cooling rack and let cool for 5 minutes, then run a knife around the edges to loosen.
-Place a larger plate upside down over the skillet and use two hands to flip the cake out onto it (you may need to engage a second person or pet for moral support but believe us, it can be done alone).
-If any rhubarb is stuck in the pan or slides down the side, just return it to the top of the cake.
+Bake cake for about 35 minutes, until a toothpick, inserted into the cake (but not the topping underneath) comes out batter-free.
+Transfer cake (still in cake tin) to a cooling rack and let cool for 5 minutes, then run a knife around the edges to loosen and remove the outside of the cake tin.
+Place a larger plate upside down over the cake and use two hands to invert the cake out onto it.
+If any rhubarb is stuck in the pan return it to the top of the cake.

 This recipe has been adapted from the brilliant Smitten Kitchen’s Rhubarb Upside-Down Spice Cake